marcuswendt/FieldKit.js/README.md

-Basic building blocks for computational design projects.
+Basic building blocks for computational design projects in JavaScript.
 Written in CoffeeScript for browser and server environments.